On Coffee, Connoisseurship, and Hipster Elitism

 After getting comfortable with making my fresh coffee, I decided that it was time to take it to the next level.
 While the full city roast was satisfying (the house blend had too much acidity for my tastes), I was ready to move on to richer and more sumptuous coffees.
 I knew from experience that I preferred a more viscous drink, something more substantial than I was getting from my drip coffee.
 I wanted my coffee to have a full body, smooth and sweet while remaining dark.
 I decided to explore the multitudes of coffee beans from all over the world that were available to me and ended up getting three different types of beans (from Mexico, Sumatra, and Costa Rica), as well as a Bodum press pot and a refurbished Baratza Maestro Plus conical burr grinder.
 For a little over $200, I upgraded my coffee setup.

 Now, I haven’t tried it out yet as the packages haven’t arrived yet, but the reason I illustrated my own journey is to show that I took what I deem to be the proper path to connoisseurship.
-You see, my initial interest was in espresso, and were I a hipster, that’s what I would’ve jumped straight at it.
+You see, my initial interest was in espresso; and, were I a hipster, that’s what I would’ve jumped straight at.
 But one should start out with the basics and work his way up.

 After evaluating one’s needs, one needs to gain basic knowledge.
 This involves a lot of legwork: researching various websites and browsing forums can take up a whole day or two, maybe even a week or longer depending on your chosen interest.
 The reward, however, is a vital depth of understanding of the fundamentals.

-Thusly, a true connoisseur has expert knowledge, or is at least working to gain a higher level of understanding.
+Thus, a true connoisseur has expert knowledge, or is at least working to gain a higher level of understanding.
 A deep and true comprehension of the matter at hand is what separates the mere elitist or hipster from a real connoisseur.
-Hipsters are superficial in their education and learn only what is necessary to create an illusion of expertise.
+Hipsters—as well as other wannabes—are superficial in their education and learn only what is necessary to create an illusion of expertise.
 Where a hipster may be able to impress the layman with lingo and other nuggets of esoteric knowledge, the connoisseur expresses a knowledge grounded in an education that took time and effort.
-Without the foundations of a well-established comprehension of the fundamentals, , all the fancy lingo and esoteric knowledge that comes spouting out of your mouth is nothing but a lot of parroted nonsense.
+Without the foundations of a well-established comprehension of the fundamentals, all the fancy lingo and esoteric knowledge that comes spouting out of your mouth is nothing but a lot of parroted nonsense.
 In short, shortcuts are for those who merely want to impress people.

 Assuming that you are not a hipster, once you have built up a strong foundation from the fundamentals, you can start enjoying the fruits of your education.
 In the coffee realm, your first cup of freshly ground drip coffee, whether delightful or God awful, is a special one.
 It serves as an initiation into a world of fragrant aromas and complex tastes, some which you will find pleasing and others which you may prefer not to experience again.
 But with your education, you will be able to identify what it is that you like and what it is that you do not.
 Your decisions will be informed by intelligent reason, rather than being affected by what makes you look hip or cool.